 5. Elena Restaurant

-Elena Restaurant is located in the Four Seasons Hotel in Recoleta and offers a fine dining experience in an elegant and sophisticated setting.
+Elena Restaurant is located in the Four Seasons Hotel, in Recoleta and offers a fine dining experience in an elegant and sophisticated environment.
 The restaurant fuses a cozy atmosphere with exceptional cuisine.
 Elena’s menu is based on a selection of signature dishes, an extensive wine and cheese list, every detail is carefully crafted to provide a first class dining experience.

 Elena 📍 Posadas 1086